 Run for Office

 In Williamson County, there are numerous non-partisan local elections for city council, school board, and utility districts in May every year.
-This year, the election date is Saturday, May 14, 2011.
 Williamson County has a lot of useful information about elections on their Elections Division website.
 We absolutely encourage Libertarians to run for local office whenever and wherever possible.
 It is much easier to win local elections – the statistics prove it – than partisan November election races.

 It is our principal purpose as a county party to help you win your election, and we will do everything we can to help candidates run for office.
 As a potential candidate, we encourage you to regularly attend our county party events so that you have the opportunity to meet local Libertarian, network, and begin to build your base of support.
 We encourage potential candidates to begin thinking about their race one to years from the election date.
 We like to work together as a team, and the leadership of the WCLP would like to speak to potential candidates as soon as they start considering a possible race.

 The local elections are nonpartisan; you will not be running on the Libertarian ticket, but we want to help Libertarians in support of their campaigns.
-To do this, we’ve created the LPTX 2011 Candidate Handbook.
-The Handbook includes a four page Preamble: About LPTX Support for the May 14, 2011 Elections, a “How to…” section, where no-cost door hangers may be obtained, and other helpful information.
+To do this, the state party has created the LPTX Candidate Handbook along with other forms and useful resources.

 Robert Butler has written a book called 18 Steps to Win a Local Election.
 It is a detailed step by step approach to running for local office.